dream3d-ai/data-interview/README.md

 ## Overview

-In this assignment, you will design and implement a video processing pipeline that operates on the validation split of the Kinetics dataset, orchestrated by Ray.
+In this assignment, you will design and implement a video processing pipeline that operates on the `validation` split of the Kinetics dataset (https://github.com/cvdfoundation/kinetics-dataset), orchestrated by Ray.
+Assume each node has 32GB of RAM and 8 CPU cores.
 The pipeline will perform the following steps:

 1. **Download Videos:**
    Asynchronously download videos from a provided list of URLs using an HTTP client (e.g., `aiohttp`).